Fujifilm X-A5 vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the X-A5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the X-A5 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the X-A5 from Fujifilm.
+Both the X-A5 and the D5 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Nikon websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-A5 or the Nikon D5 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.